farique1/msx-basic-dignified/README.md

 **Or: My First Python Project.**
 Or: How to learn a new language?

 - Find something that doesn't exist.
+(well, not so much, it turns out)
 - This thing must be useful to someone.
 - Bonus if you once really wanted it to exist.
 - But the fate of the world should not rest upon it